 Salary Information and Career Outlook

-The U.S. Bureau of Labor Statistics (BLS) predicts employment for industrial designers to grow by about 3% for the decade 2018-2028.
+The U.S. Bureau of Labor Statistics (BLS) predicts employment for industrial designers to decline by about 4% for the decade 2019-2029.
 The best prospects should be for those with strong skills in computer-aided design and computer-aided industrial design.
 Opportunities are also expected to be better for those who design medical equipment and precision instruments.
-In 2018, the BLS found that industrial designers earned an average salary of $71,430.
+In 2019, the BLS found that industrial designers earned an average salary of $73,820.
 Employment was most concentrated in the states of Michigan, Rhode Island, Vermont, Utah and Iowa.

 Graduates can continue their education by pursuing a doctoral degree in industrial engineering or industrial technology.
 Classes allow for student specialization and can be completed in approximately three to four years, including a defense of dissertation.
 Professional experience as well as the completion of a master's degree in a relevant field is usually required for admission.